fastresearchgroup/TORCHE/README.md

 It is intended that future versions will include additional crossflow models in tube bundles, across helical coils, and across packed bends.

 TORCHE is discussed in greater detail in the following conference proceedings:
-1. J. B. Haefner, L. B. Carasik, Y. A. Hassan, Development and Verification of MATLAB Functions for Pressure Drop Estimation in Crossflow Tube Bundles.
-In Transactions of the American Nuclear Society (Vol. 115(1), pp. 1535-1537).
+1. J. B. Haefner, L. B. Carasik, Y. A. Hassan, "Development and Verification of MATLAB Functions for Pressure Drop Estimation in Crossflow Tube Bundles."
+Transactions of the American Nuclear Society (Vol. 115(1), pp. 1535-1537).
 Las Vegas, Nevada
+2. J. B. Haefner, L. B. Carasik, Y. A. Hassan, "TORCHE - Toolbox for Reactor Cross-Flow Heat Exchangers."
+Transactions of the American Nuclear Society (Vol. 116(1), pp. 1387-1390).
+San Francisco, California

 ## Pressure Drop Correlations and Models